huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the alarm rule resource.
     If omitted, the provider-level region will be used.
-Changing this creates a new Cloud Eye alarm rule resource.
+Changing this creates a new resource.

 * `alarm_name` - (Required, String) Specifies the name of an alarm rule.
 The value can be a string of 1 to 128 characters that can consist of numbers, lowercase letters, uppercase letters, underscores (_), or hyphens (-).

-* `alarm_description` - (Optional, String) The value can be a string of 0 to 256 characters.

 * `metric` - (Required, List) Specifies the alarm metrics.
 The structure is described below.